wpyoga/s7-200-smart-project-file/README.md

 - I don't have a copy of STEP7-200 Micro/WIN SMART v1.0, so I haven't been able to work out too many details on the older (oldest) version of the project file format.
-- STEP7-200 Micro/WIN SMART v3.0 changed the format somewhat significantly, and I haven't been able to analyze it.

 ## Trivia